Download species observation data

 The Presence field will have a warning indicating that it's empty.

-10. In the Contents pane, uncheck ESP_randomsample and EuropeanBadger_points to turn the layers off.
+12. In the Contents pane, uncheck ESP_randomsample and EuropeanBadger_points to turn the layers off.
 Right-click the badger_sample_set layer and click Attribute Table.

 To distinguish the presence and absence points in your new layer, you'll calculate values for the Presence field.
 Typically, presence points are shown with a value of 1 and background points are given a value of 0.
 As you scroll through the table, notice that the merged points have a lot of null data fields.
 You'll use these null fields to select the background points.

-Select points where kingdom attribute is null
+Select points where kingdom attribute is null.

-12. In the attribute table, scroll until you see the Presence field.
+14. In the attribute table, scroll until you see the Presence field.
 Right-click the Presence column name and choose Calculate Field.

-Calculate the Presence field
+Calculate the Presence field.

-13. In the Calculate Field window, for Presence =, type 0 and click OK.
+15. In the Calculate Field window, for Presence =, type 0 and click OK.

-14. In the Select By Attributes window, check the Invert Where Clause box and click OK.
+16. In the Select By Attributes window, check the Invert Where Clause box and click OK.

-Invert the Where Clause
+Invert the Where clause.

-15. Right-click the presence column name and choose Calculate Field.
+17. Right-click the presence column name and choose Calculate Field.
 Build the expression Presence =1 and click OK.

 Now the features are coded with a 1 value for observed presence, and 0 value for pseudo absence.

 Next, you'll locate and prepare environmental variables that might help determine the presence of badgers.
 Remember from GBIF that badgers prefer good vegetation cover within foraging habitats.
 From the animal description in GBIF, you know that in central Spain, badgers prefer mid-elevation mountain areas with woodland and pastures, and avoid lower elevations.
-In this tutorial, you'll focus on acquiring and setting up the data that would be needed for species distribution modeling, such as land cover, slope, and elevation.

 1. Download the SpainPortugalElev.zip file to your computer and unzip it to the ArcGIS project folder you're working in.

-This file contains two raster images downloaded from USGS EROS Archive - Digital Elevation - Global Multi-resolution Terrain Elevation Data 2010 that have been mosaicked together to cover the whole of Spain, then clipped to the countries of Spain and Portugal.
+This file contains one tif file named SpainPortugalElev.
+This file was created from two raster images downloaded from USGS EROS Archive - Digital Elevation - Global Multi-resolution Terrain Elevation Data 2010 that were mosaicked together to cover the whole of Spain, then clipped to the countries of Spain and Portugal.
 For more information on creating a mosaic dataset, refer to the documentation.
 You'll use this raster image to create a slope dataset for Spain.

 You can access more detailed slope and elevation data from ArcGIS Living Atlas.
 However, because of data export limitations, which limit exports to 4,000x4,000 pixels at a time, the ArcGIS Living Atlas data isn't the best choice for a study area this large.